afteryparty/voice-maestro-docs/README.md

 ## License

+VoiceMaestro Docs are licensed under the Apache License 2.0.

-This docs site is provided for the VoiceMaestro project.
-See the repository license and project terms for usage details.
+See the [LICENSE](LICENSE) file for details.

+The "VoiceMaestro" name, logos, branding, and artwork are not covered by the Apache 2.0 license and may not be used to imply an official affiliation without permission.